plancherb1/parallel-DDP/README.md

 1) Install this fork of drake: [https://github.com/plancherb1/drake](https://github.com/plancherb1/drake)
 2) You need to put in you .bashrc ```export DRAKE_PATH_ROOT=<path_to_drake>``` Then the scripts in the utils folder should launch the drake visualizer and simulator

+### Known Bugs / Ongoing Development
+* GPU RBDYN for Kuka only works in Euler mode -- need to introduce loops and reduce shared memory for Midpoint and RK3 (or use a brand new GPU which has double the shared memory)
+* Need to catch up the CPU MPC for multi-threaded line search
+* Constraint handling / penalities need further development